Everyone has stress. It's foolish to speak of some people as "stressed" as if others go through life effortlessly. Being alive is stressful.

 Humans have one kind of stress that animals don't have: awareness of our own mortality.
 Your brain reacts to this awareness as if it were a clear and present danger.
 Animals don't have enough neurons to terrify themselves with their own mental constructions.
 You can't escape from the knowledge that the world will spin merrily along without you some day.
 The thought triggers so much anxiety that people try to avoid it.
 They project the anxiety onto other things, like health care and finances.
 No amount of health care and finances will keep you alive forever, so you are better off accepting the fact that you are a vulnerable bit of protoplasm.
 It's an uncomfortable thought, but accepting it helps you stop stressing over what is wrong with the world.
 You cannot live forever, so you might as well make good use of the time you have.

 If you find yourself stuck in the idea that something is wrong with the world, you're not alone.
 This idea is being taught as fact at most universities.
 But once you get your degree, you get to decide whether to invest your life in this paradigm.
-An alternative is presented in my book Beyond Cynical: Transcend Your Mammalian Negativity.
+An alternative is presented in my book The Science of Positivity: Stop Negative Thought Patterns By Changing Your Brain Chemistry.